What are the healthier takeaway options?

 - The more colourful the better – make sure you have a rainbow of colours in your meal, and not just all brown and white

-- Choose foods which will fill you up - e.g contain some fibre (fruit, vegetables, wholegrains) and/or protein (meat, chicken, fish, eggs, dairy or beans)
+- Choose foods which will fill you up - such as those which contain some fibre (fruit, vegetables, wholegrains) and protein (legumes, seafood, eggs, chicken, lean meat or dairy)

-- Experiment making your own healthy ‘take-away’ style meals at home – a grilled, lean meat patty on a wholegrain bun with lots of salad, is not only much tastier but also lower in fat the what you may get at many fast-food chains.
+- Experiment making your own healthy ‘take-away’ style meals at home – a grilled, lean meat patty on a wholegrain bun with lots of salad, is not only much tastier but also healthier than what you may get at many fast-food chains.
 It can also take you less time to prepare than heading out to pick up takeaways too!
 You could also try picking up a bag of salad and a roast chicken or hot smoked salmon from the supermarket, for an instant ready meal, when you get home.